modernxmpp/modernxmpp/docs/client/groupchat.md

 (\*) Immutable for *group chats*.

+Options marked `(*) Immutable` should be used when creating group chats, and also as a means of detection.
+These options may be hidden or greyed out in a configuration dialog.

 While it is possible to entirely prevent PMs from being sent with [`muc#roomconfig_allowpm`](https://xmpp.org/extensions/xep-0045.html#privatemessage), clients should prefer using JIDs when `muc#roomconfig_whois` is set to `anyone`.